Intertextile Shanghai 2026

 itma 2027

-International Cotton Conference to focus on sustainability
+International Cotton Conference to Focus on Sustainability

 The 34th International Cotton Conference 2018 will emphasise on sustainable cotton and textile production.
 The conference will provide a forum for scientifically founded and practically useful insights into key issues surrounding cotton and its supply chain.
 It will also focus on the priorities of consumers in their key role as buyers in the market.